-Note that physical force doesn't have to result in injury for it to qualify as the Nevada offense of battery.2 What makes physical force prosecutable as "battery" is when the suspect acts intentionally…
+Note that physical force does not have to result in injury for it to qualify as the Nevada offense of battery (NRS 200.481).2 What makes physical force prosecutable as "battery" is when the suspect acts intentionally…

 2) The Intent Requirement

 Nevada battery domestic violence law criminalizes only intentional acts of unlawful physical force.
-Honest accidents - such as a person swinging open a door and not realizing that his roommate was right on the other side of the door - doesn't qualify as BDV.
+Honest accidents -- such as a person swinging open a door and not realizing that his spouse was right on the other side of the door -- does not qualify as BDV.

 Jackie in Las Vegas is angry at her boyfriend and throws a dish on the floor near his feet.
 The dish shatters, causing shards to lacerate his leg.
 If caught, Jackie could be booked at the Clark County Detention Center for BDV for intentionally throwing the dish at her boyfriend's feet.

-It's immaterial that Jackie in the above example had no intention of hurting her boyfriend and only wanted to show him how angry she was.
-All Nevada courts care about is that Jackie intentionally threw the dish at his feet, and that a reasonable person should've have foreseen that throwing the dish would result in shattered pieces hitting him.
+It is immaterial that Jackie in the above example had no intention of hurting her boyfriend and only wanted to show him how angry she was.
+All Nevada courts care about is that Jackie intentionally threw the dish at his feet and that a reasonable person should have foreseen that throwing the dish would result in shattered pieces hitting him.